 GameMaker also has tools for handling sprites, audio, animation, physics and more.
 The engine features a drag-and-drop interface for coding quick proofs of concept, or even entire games.

 The engine does have support for shaders, and if you know GLSL or HLSL, you can fully explore the shader integration that GameMaker provides.

 Unfortunately, GameMaker comes with hefty price tags if you want to export your games, costing $39 each for exporting to Mac or PC, or $99 for Mac, Linux or Windows.
 The license to export to the web costs $149, and $199 for exporting to mobile.
 Console exports come with their own prices too, running $799 each for PS4, Xbox One, and Nintendo Switch, or $1,500 for exporting to all three.

 GameMaker is an easy engine for 2D games, with amazing built-in tools for gameplay logic, sprites, and more.
-It can’t do much in the way of 3D work, but if you’re fine with 2D games, that isn’t much of a problem.
+It can’t do much in the way of 3D work, but if you’re happy with 2D games, that isn’t much of a problem.

 While more of a software stack than a consolidated engine, HTML5 is worth talking about.
-Frameworks like Construct and Phaser utilize this technology and platform to create high-quality in-browser games, both online and single player.
+Frameworks like Construct and Phaser utilize this technology and platform to create high-quality in-browser games, that are both online and single player.

 You can also use any of the server-side languages or runtime environments typically used in web stacks, such as PHP or NodeJS.
 This makes server code easier to write, as the functions and server configurations are what web developers are already used to.